 A functional manager is involved in the following activities:

-- Track the availability of resources and keep record of resource management;
+• Track the availability of resources and keep a record of resource management

-- Help choose, hire, and onboard professionals in their focus teams, and more.
+• Help choose, hire, and onboard professionals within their organizational unit, and more

 All these responsibilities fall into 5 main categories that we will discuss below.